 Are There Any Specific Rules in Arizona in Regard to Where You Must Store Tenant’s Deposits?

-No specific Arizona law exists for storing security deposits.
+No specific Arizona law exists for storing a renter's security deposit.
 As a landlord, you are free to put the security deposit in any financial institution you may desire.

-As a matter of fact, you may be able to use part or all of the deposit to cover certain situations spelled out in the lease.
+As a matter of fact, you may be able to use part or all of the deposit to cover certain situations spelled out in the lease or rental agreement.
 However, you must make sure you return the Arizona deposit to the tenant once they choose to leave.

 Do Landlords Need to Notify Their Renters of the Receipt of Their Deposit?